 Associate Professor Louise Dixon, Director of Forensic Psychology (FPSY) Programme, Victoria University of Wellington.

 Louise is a Registered Forensic Psychologist with the UK Health and Care Professions Council (HCPC) and holds Chartered Psychologist status with the British Psychological Society (BPS), and is a registered New Zealand Psychologist.
 Louise enjoys an active international research profile that broadly contributes to the prevention of interpersonal aggression and violence.
 Primarily, her research has centred on the study of intimate partner violence and abuse and aims to understand how and why people are aggressive in intimate relationships with a view to developing effective assessment and intervention programmes and policy.

 Louise’s research has influenced practice and policy in correctional settings, policing, psychological, health, offender management and political areas.
 She is currently leading and co-leading funded research projects in this area.
 Louise sits on the Board of Trustees for Male Survivors Aotearoa.
 She is a Fellow of the International Society for Research on Aggression (ISRA), a member of the New Zealand Psychological Society, American Professional Society on the Abuse of Children, and British Psychological Society.
-She sits on the editorial board of international journals: Aggressive Behaviour, Partner Abuse, Journal of Aggression, Conflict and Peace Research and Journal of Forensic Practice.
+She sits on the editorial board of international journals: Aggressive Behaviour, Child Maltreatment, Partner Abuse, Journal of Aggression, Conflict and Peace Research and Journal of Forensic Practice.

 VUW post graduate students

-Fiona Dempsey BA (Psychology & Criminology), BSc (Hons), MSc FPSY, PhD Candidate
+Fiona Dempsey BA (Psychology & Criminology), BSc (Hons), MSc FPSY, PhD FPSY Candidate.

 Anjela completed her undergraduate degree in Psychology and Criminology at Victoria University, before beginning the MSc of Forensic Psychology programme in 2018.
 For her Masters thesis, Anjela is looking into attrition from community family violence prevention programmes.
 Specifically she is attempting to identify factors that may influence whether an individual will complete a community based family violence prevention programme.
 This research could assist in the development and funding of programmes of this nature in order to decrease participant drop out rates.